How To Clean Your Old Ball-Style Computer Mouse

 Remove the ball.
 Put it someplace where it won't pick up extra dirt.
 The ball tends to stay clean even when everything else is dirty, but double-check.
 Remove hair, dust or lint by lightly pressing office tape to it and quickly pulling the tape off.

 The challenge is inside your mouse.
 You'll see 2 or 3 small rubber rollers inside the hole for the ball.
 There is probably dirt built up on the center of each roller.
 This keeps them from working properly.
-Very gently scrape the dirt off with your fingernails, tweezers or a similar object.
+Very gently scrape the dirt off with a fingernail, a tiny screwdriver or a similar object.
 Take care not to damage the fine wires surrounding the rollers.

-We recommend against using alcohol to clean rubber parts.
+I recommend against using alcohol to clean rubber parts.
 It dries out the rubber, causing it to crack and crumble over time.
-Likewise, we recommend against using cotton swabs, if possible.
+Likewise, don't use cotton swabs.
 Bits of cotton tend to get caught in the tiny wires near the rollers, causing tracking problems.

 Angle the mouse so that dirt won't fall deeper into it once it's scraped off.
 You can tap the mouse right side up on a flat surface occasionally to knock out any accumulated dirt.